Travel

 Remember how I broke my glasses when I fell on the Malecón?

-Judy was feeling better, so she and Ken did their own trip to the Artesanias marketplace.
+Judy was feeling better, so she and Ken did their own trip to the artesanias marketplace.
 They made some major purchases.

 In the next panel, Pablo Picasso says, ” Everyone wants to understand the painting.
 Why don’t we try to understand the song of birds?”
 José Martí weighs in with “Exaggerated (grandiose? pompous?”) friends are worse than enemies.”
 And Bob Marley reminds us, “Every man gotta right to decide his own destiny.”